Black People Don’t Just Deserve To Be Alive — We Deserve To Be Happy

 We are navigating unprecedented times.
-And while Black Americans are no strangers to struggle (see: the timeline of the last 400 years), things feel particularly catalyzing this time around.
+And while Black people across the diaspora are no strangers to struggle (see: the timeline of the last 400 years), things feel particularly catalysing this time around.
 Protecting our joy feels especially vital.

 Advertisement